Too Hot – Too Cold – Just Right

 If the bottle is in your wine cooler and is roughly 55 degrees then place it on the counter about 30-40 minutes before serving.
 Perhaps it is too cold.
 Then cup your hands around the bowl of the glass and allow your hands to warm the wine.
 If your wine has been sitting out and is actually room temperature then just place it in your refrigerator for about 30 minutes to put a slight chill on the bottle.

-Of course, you can drink your wine the temperature that you like it.
+Of course, you can drink your wine at the temperature that you like.
 However, it is important to know the signs of a wine that is served either too cold or too hot so that you get maximum enjoyment out of this nectar of the gods.
 Or as Baby Bear would say, “Just Right.”